Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/my-5-step-plan-to-deal-with-inspiration-overload.md

 Now imagine you have to pick a topic every day to write about.
 It's not hard, but sometimes you get inspiration overload.

-I might be writing a series on Next, but I get so inspired by articles I read during the process that I want to write down everything I learn, which distracts from the initial task at hand.
+I might be writing a series on Next, but I get so inspired by articles I read during the process that I want to write down everything I learn, which distracts from the initial task.

 And to be honest, I think it's okay.

 Inspiration overload is one of those "nice" things to have.
 Imagine you had zero inspiration.
-Now that would be a problem, right?
+Now that would be a problem.

 ## Dealing with inspiration overload in 5 steps

 I'm jotting down this article as a reminder to myself.
-It's intended to calm me down from my overload and keep focus.
+It's intended to calm me down from my overload and keep my focus.

 So I've written down these simple steps to deal with my inspiration overload.